hebes-io/eensight/conf/README.md

 ## Parameter values

-`eensight` pipelines get their parameter settings for YAML files in the conf/base/parameters directory.
+`eensight` pipelines get their parameter settings from YAML files in the *conf/base/parameters* directory.

 ```
 conf